 - Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
+Do not tell them they should have told you sooner - Reassure them that they are being taken seriously and that they will be supported and kept safe.
+Never give the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Children and young people should never be made to feel ashamed for making a report. - Explain what will happen next and that you will have to pass this information on.
+Do not promise to keep it a secret - Record your conversation in CPOMS as soon as possible in the child's own words.
 Stick to the facts, and do not put your own judgement on it.
-The trust has a recording form for safeguarding concerns, the school's child protection procedures will say where these can be found.
-Alternatively, concerns may be recorded in CPOMS
+If you do not have access to CPOMS, the school's child protection procedures will say what you need to do.

-• Sign and date the write-up and pass it on to the DSL or record it in CPOMS without delay.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL immediately that you have done so
+If a referral to children's social care and/or the police is required, this will usually be made by the DSL.
+If, in an exceptional circumstance where a child is in immediate danger, you make a referral to children's social care and/or the police directly (see 7.1), tell the DSL immediately that you have done so.